 If you enter the same password as you set in the script the Private folder will reappear if you enter the incorrect password the script will just Terminate.

 Most people don’t know how to show system files, but anybody who has some experience will probably be able to quickly figure it out in the Folder Options.
 To see the files again, all you have to do is uncheck the boxes for “Show hidden files, folders, and drives” and uncheck the box for “Hide protected operating system files”.

-Also, any ordinary user who unchecks the box will most probably be scared off by the warning message that appears.
+But any ordinary user who unchecks the box will most probably be scared off by the warning message that appears.

 The second way someone could comprise the folder is to open the batch file and read your password.
 It’s definitely not a really secure way to hide your files, but it is fun.